 These cases require medical experts, life-care planners, vocational specialists, and forensic economists.
 We assemble that team early so damages reflect full lifetime cost, not just the first hospital bill.

 The evidence window closes fast.
 Acting quickly lets us issue preservation letters for dashcam, black-box, and surveillance footage.
-See our work with accident reconstruction experts and black box data.
+See our work with forensic accident reconstructionists and vehicle event-data recorder evidence.

 How Much Do Catastrophic Injuries Cost Over a Lifetime?

 Lifetime costs typically range from $1 million to $5 million, depending on severity.
 NIH-published research on severe trauma shows spinal cord injury alone generates decades of medical bills, rehabilitation, and lost earning capacity.
-See spinal cord injury values, brain injury values, burn injury values, and overall claim valuation.
+See how much a spinal cord injury is worth, how much a brain injury is worth, how much a burn injury is worth, and gauging your full case value.

 Social Security disability rarely covers the gap between actual costs and government benefits.
 Closing that gap is what an injury claim is for.